dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Christian Seberino:**
-okay yeah yeah I think I think it's a shame that now every complex contract is going to remind people of the Dow but I think even people that maybe haven't
+okay yes I think it's a
+shame that now every complex contract is going to remind people of the Dow but I think even people that maybe haven't